From the Cypherpunks mailing list (cypherpunks@cyberpass.net), December 6, 1998 (00:48:42 UTC):

 From: Adam Back <aba@dcs.ex.ac.uk>

-Hashcash as b-money’s minting mechanism:
+Back’s central proposal named Hashcash as the minting mechanism:

 “to create value you burn CPU time, just like with hashcash”